 An interface, type alias, or type parameter declaration introduces a type meaning.

-A class declaration introduces a value meaning (the constructor function) and a type meaning (the class instance type).
+A class declaration introduces a value meaning (the constructor function) and a type meaning (the class type).

 An enum declaration introduces a value meaning (the enum instance) and a type meaning (the enum type).